 - Assess bids against criteria and rank in order of preference.
-Agree a preferred option to be approved by Lead Member for Education or Cabinet as appropriate.
+Agree on a preferred option to be approved by the Lead Member for Education.

 - Submit preferred sponsor choice to the Regional Schools Commissioner for decision.

-- Proposal developed with provider approved by Regional Schools Commissioner through sharing vision of community, county and sponsor.
+- The proposal is developed with a provider approved by the Regional Schools Commissioner through sharing the vision of community, county and sponsor.

 The Secretary of State will only consider entering into a funding agreement with an approved sponsor.
 (The DfE's approved sponsor list can be accessed from the education.gov.uk website )